makersacademy/rps-challenge/README.md

 I've focused alot on TDD and BDD over the past few weeks, and this week I found it much more natural.
 I've started seeing the benefits - debugging is easier as I'm working in smaller cycles, theres less issues to spot and naming tests carefully indicates clearly whats gone wrong.
 I also found doing one feature at a time helped structure my appraoch and keep my focus tight.
 I started with a site that could hold your name, then a site where you could pick rock, then one with three options, then one which told you win or lose.
 I found this helped structure my thoughts, and focus on just passing my tests.

 Keeping the design extendable was the biggest challenge.
 Over the weekend the more I worked, the more useful I found it though.
-For example, you can do some pretty fun solutions to deciding who wins rps which are heavily tied to 3 inputs, but its much harder to debug.
+For example, you can do some pretty fun solutions to deciding who wins rps which are heavily tied to those specific 3 inputs, but its much harder to debug.
 I found extendable functions/programmes are much easier to debug (as responsibilities are clearer so faults can be found more easily) and push you minimise over dependency between classes.

 ## Extention <a name= "extention"></a>